JackBen2019/Jack-Bennett-Portfolio/README.md

 **Bugs/Issues**

+Responsive navigation bar: The only issue I came across was making the navigation bar responsive in smaller devices.
+The main issue I had was that I was trying to do it manually without the use of Bootstrap.
+After some time and effort, I chose to look through the many options Bootstrap provides and I managed to create a navigation bar that turned into a clickable dropdown menu in mobile.

 ## Deployment
 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).